 Today, cable companies are under enormous pressure to have DOCSIS 3.1 installations up and running quickly, and faster than ever before.

 Why?
-Unprecedented customer requirements for bandwidth, and stiff competition from emerging players.
+Unprecedented requirements for bandwidth from customers, and stiff competition from emerging players.

 VIAVI offers performance analysis and troubleshooting solutions to ensure successful installation and maintenance of DOCSIS 3.1® technology.
 For example, the OneExpert™ CATV handheld tester, cloud-enabled via the innovative StrataSync™ application, offers complete fulfillment and service testing, and affords you end-to-end coverage for your deployments.